 Frequent Trains from Rome Fiumicino Airport to Rome

-Once you land, you have three options for getting from the airport into Rome by train - the Leonardo Express, a high-speed Alta Velocità (AV) train, or a Regionale FL1 train.
+Once you land at the airport, you have three train options for getting into Rome; the Leonardo Express, a high-speed Alta Velocità (AV) train, or a Regionale FL1 train.

-The Leonardo Express is specifically for shuttling travelers from FCO into Rome and vice versa - it’s a non-stop train connecting Fiumicino Airport with Roma Termini in the city center, and that’s all it does.
+The Leonardo Express is specifically for shuttling travelers from FCO into Rome and vice versa.
+It is a non-stop train with only one purpose, connecting Fiumicino Airport with Roma Termini in the city center.
 Tickets cost about $17 each way, and the trip takes 32 minutes.
-Trains leave every 15-30 minutes from either end and are guaranteed to run 365 days a year - regardless of train strikes.
+Trains leave every 15-30 minutes from either end and are guaranteed to run 365 days a year, regardless of train strikes.

 Trenitalia’s Alta Velocità trains also serve FCO.
-The Frecciargento departs from the airport for Roma Termini twice daily, at 11:08am and 3:08pm, and the trip takes 32 minutes.
-Not only can you reach Rome directly via either of these trains, you can also - if your itinerary calls for it - continue on to Florence, Bologna, Padua, or Venice.
+The Frecciargento train departs from the airport for Roma Termini twice daily, at 11:08 am and 3:08 pm.
+The trip takes 32 minutes.
+These trains can help you to reach Rome directly, but you can also continue onto Florence, Bologna, Padua, or Venice.
 Tickets start at $22-25 each way.

-The least expensive option is the Regionale FL1 train, which may be ideal if you’re going somewhere in the capital that is better served by one of Rome’s other train stations - because the FL1 does not serve Roma Termini.
+The least expensive option is the Regionale FL1 train, which may be ideal if you’re going to a station other than Termini, since this train does not serve Termini station.
 This regional train departs FCO every 15 minutes and makes many stops on its way into Rome, serving the city’s Trastevere, Ostiense, Tuscolana, and Tiburtina stations.
-Tickets cost about $10 each way and the trip duration varies depending on your destination.
-Count on a journey time of roughly 30-40 minutes.
+Tickets cost about $10 each way, and the trip is about 30-40 minutes, but varies depending on your destination.

-With each of these train options, keep in mind that tickets do expire - Trenitalia’s tickets are for specific trains and times, which means they expire 90 minutes after that train time.
-Other tickets must be validated before boarding, and are then valid only for 90 minutes.
-Don’t discard your ticket, either - you may need it to get through exit turnstiles.
+With each of these train options, keep in mind that tickets do expire.
+Trenitalia’s tickets are for specific trains and times, which means they expire 90 minutes after that train time.
+Other tickets must be validated before boarding, and are then valid for only 90 minutes.
+Don’t discard your ticket, you may need it to get through exit turnstiles.

 Direct Trains from Rome Fiumicino Airport to Rome

 Both the Leonardo Express and the AV Frecciargento trains offer direct service from Fiumicino Airport into Rome.
-The Leonardo Express leaves the airport every 15 minutes from about 7am until 9pm (every 30 minutes otherwise), arriving at Roma Termini 32 minutes later.
-The AV trains depart the airport only twice daily - at 11:08am and 3:08pm - and the trip to Roma Termini also takes 32 minutes.
+The Leonardo Express leaves the airport every 15 minutes from about 7am until 9pm, arriving at Roma Termini station 32 minutes later.
+The AV trains depart the airport only twice daily, at 11:08 am and 3:08 pm, and takes 32 minutes to Roma Termini.